grafana/grafonnet/gen/grafonnet-v9.4.0/docs/grafonnet/panel/dashboardList.md

-Accepted values for `value` are list, previews
+Accepted values for `value` are "list", "previews"

 #### fn options.withMaxItems